BioNTech eyes construction start for African mRNA vaccine factory in mid-2022 | Health

 The German group said it was also talks in with South Africa's Biovac Institute about expansion of their current manufacturing partnership.
 BioNTech and Pfizer in July struck a deal for Biovac to fill and finish over 100 million doses a year of their COVID-19 vaccine for Africa, based on imported active substance.

-Speaking at a media briefing in the Rwandan capital Kigali, European Union Commissioner for International Partnerships, Jutta Urpilainen, said that the initial site would be built in Rwanda.
-The announcements add details to plans - unveiled by BioNTech in August - to build malaria and tuberculosis vaccine production sites in Rwanda and Senegal, at the time narrowing its search for African locations.

-BioNTech added on Tuesday that Rwanda and Senegal's Institut Pasteur de Dakar would build facilities for final production steps and bottling in a process known as fill and finish, in parallel with BioNTechs construction activities.
-The German group said it was also talks in with South Africa’s Biovac Institute about expansion of their current manufacturing partnership.

-BioNTech and Pfizer in July struck a deal for Biovac to fill and finish over 100 million doses a year of their COVID-19 vaccine for Africa, based on imported active substance.
-Also in July, it said it would seek to develop a vaccine for the mosquito-borne illness malaria, eyeing production in Africa.
+Also in July, it said it would seek to develop a malaria vaccine, eyeing production in Africa.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)